maximbek9999/terraform_wp/README.md

-# All modules intended to create WordPress using Bastion Host, aplication server on private subnet and RDS database.
+# All modules intended to create WordPress using Bastion Host, Aplication Server on Private Subnet and RDS Database without Public Access.